 The first thing is hidden fees and delivery charges.
 This is a major problem.
 PayScale study revealed that 42% of shoppers abandon an online purchase because of hidden transaction fees or delivery charges.

 To solve this problem and boost your conversion, you can either offer free shipping on all products or choose the category of products eligible for free shipping.
 Research by ReadyCloud revealed that shoppers are ready to spend more when free shipping is included at checkout.

 The second issue that can cause cart abandonment is when there are lots of steps in checking out.
 You can solve this problem by reducing the time to complete the checkout. here, you can use a short form or a long prefilled form.
 The faster and easier it is for them to check out, the better for your conversion.

 Optimizing your shopping cart is a great customer engagement strategy you can easily implement on your website to boost conversion.

-The last but not the least customer engagement strategy is the post-purchase support.
+Last but not least customer engagement strategy is post-purchase support.
 The sales process is not complete after your customer makes a purchase.
 You should still continue to engage them afterward.

 You can promote other products in your e-commerce store to them.
 Do you know it is 5 to 25 times more expensive to acquire a new customer than it is to retain an existing one?
 This is the reason you need to use this customer engagement strategy to keep them happy with your brand.